ashishchauhan9596/ease_code_fxns/README.md

 # ease_code_fxns
-1. provide each function for various problem
+l. provide each function for various problem.

-2. copy and play
+l. copy and play.